This is the general data transformation function provided by the pammtools package. The following main applications must be distinguished:

 3. Transformation of time-to-event data with time-dependent covariates (TDC).

-For the latter, the type of effect one wants to estimate is also important for the data transformation step.
-In any case, the data transformation is specified by a two sided formula.
+For TDC data, the type of effect one wants to estimate is also important for the data transformation step.
 In case of TDCs, the right-hand-side of the formula can contain formula specials concurrent and cumulative.
-See the data-transformation vignette for details.

 as_ped(data, ...)